nodeshift/nodejs-reference-architecture/docs/development/npm-publishing.md

 #### Module Versions

-It is recommened to use [Semantic Versioning](https://semver.org/) when possible.
-This will make it easier for a user to determine if a new version of a module will potentianlly break their code.
+It is recommended to use [Semantic Versioning](https://semver.org/) when possible.
+This will make it easier for a user to determine if a new version of a module will potentially break their code.

 There are some automation tools that can help with bumping your module to the correct version.

 - [release-please](https://github.com/googleapis/release-please)
 - [standard-version](https://github.com/conventional-changelog/standard-version)

-Both of those tools will base the version bump on commit messages that follow the [coventional commit standard](https://www.conventionalcommits.org/en/v1.0.0/)
+Both of those tools will base the version bump on commit messages that follow the [conventional commit standard](https://www.conventionalcommits.org/en/v1.0.0/)

 The npm cli also provides a [`version` command](https://docs.npmjs.com/cli/v7/commands/npm-version) that can be used to increase the version of package.

 #### Publish Internal Modules

 When publishing to an internal registry, like Artifactory or Nexus, it is recommended to scope your package.
-This adds extra protection if this module is accidently published to a public registry and avoids the dependecy confusion hack mentioned above.
+This adds extra protection if this module is accidentally published to a public registry and avoids the dependency confusion hack mentioned above.

-How to publish to an internal registry is up to you, but the team recommneds the usage of a `.npmrc` file.
+How to publish to an internal registry is up to you, but the team recommends the usage of a `.npmrc` file.

 A `.npmrc` file can also be used either per project or globally to change the registry that your package is published to.
 The contents of this file might look something like this: